 The Water for Life Rating (formerly called the Accountability Forum) is a rating of long-term sustainability for a Water, Sanitation, and Hygiene (WASH) implementing organization.
 The overarching aim of the Water for Life Rating is to drive funding toward the most successful WASH programs by providing donors with independent expert opinions.
 In this way, the rating will also create an incentive for organizations to conduct routine post-project monitoring and evaluation of their own projects, encourage strong program implementation and provide an opportunity for implementing organizations to demonstrate that they are delivering on promises.

-What’s unique about our process is that besides being a tangible way to bring accountability to international development projects, it provides the opportunity for peer-to-peer learning.
+What’s unique about this process is that besides being a tangible way to bring accountability to international development projects, it provides the opportunity for peer-to-peer learning.

-In December 2011, we applied the Water for Life Rating process to COCEPRADIL, an organization based in Lempira, Honduras.
+In December 2011, the Water for Life Rating process was applied to COCEPRADIL, an organization based in Lempira, Honduras.
 This offered an opportunity to test evaluation tools and methodology, as well as gather feedback from participants on the process.
 Read the first Water for Life Rating report here.

 Who will this help?